-Our business could be adversely affected by the effects of avian influenza, severe acute respiratory syndrome (SARS), the influenza A virus, Ebola virus, severe weather conditions or other epidemics or outbreaks.
+Our business could be adversely affected by the effects of COVID-19 pandemics, avian influenza, severe acute respiratory syndrome (SARS), the influenza A virus, Ebola virus, severe weather conditions or other epidemics or outbreaks.
 Health or other government regulations adopted in response to an epidemic, severe weather conditions such as snowstorms, floods or hazardous air pollution, or other outbreaks may require temporary closure of our offices.
 Such closures may disrupt our and the VIE's business operations and adversely affect our results of operations.
-For example, our business has been adversely affected by the outbreak of COVID-19.
-See "-Our business may continue to be materially and adversely affected by the effects of the COVID-19 pandemic in China."